C Force: Deterrence Diplomacy

 During the course of 1941, Japan's foreign policy assumed an increasingly aggressive posture towards the Western powers.
 In July 1941, Japan occupied the southern half of French Indochina, leading the United States, Great Britain, and the Dutch government in exile which controlled the oil-rich Netherlands East Indies (modern Indonesia) to impose an oil embargo on Japan.
 As Japan possessed no oil, the embargo threatened to shut down the Japanese economy once its oil reserves were exhausted.
 Talks were opened to find a solution to the crisis, but it was understood that there was a very real possibility that Japan might try to seize the Netherlands East Indies together with the British colonies of Sarawak, Sabah, Malaya, and Burma to provide itself with oil, as proven by the subsequent occupations of the Japanese Army.

 The British response was a policy of "deterrence diplomacy", building up British forces in Asia to deter the Japanese from choosing war and to encourage Tokyo to continue seeking a diplomatic solution to the crisis.
 As part of the same strategy, Force Z, a force consisting of one battleship, one battlecruiser, and three destroyers, was ordered to Singapore to provide a deterrent.
 A major problem with the British "deterrence diplomacy" was that in 1941, Britain was fully engaged in war with Germany and Italy, and it was not possible to build up the level of forces in Asia that could truly deter the Japanese.
-In a memo, Major-General A. E. Grasett (the outgoing Commander of British Troops in China, and a Canadian himself) argued that increasing the size of the Hong Kong garrison would have "a strong psychological stimulus" and a "salutary effect on the Japanese".
+In a memo, Major-General Arthur Grasett (the outgoing Commander of British Troops in China, and a Canadian himself) argued that increasing the size of the Hong Kong garrison would have "a strong psychological stimulus" and a "salutary effect on the Japanese".
 Grasett's memo stated that an extra two battalions could be "found" in Canada, though he also noted that any "troops supplied by Canada would be practically untrained".

-However, since the purpose of the Canadian troops in Hong Kong would be to deter the Japanese, not actually fight them, Grasett argued that this would not matter.
+Since the purpose of the Canadian troops in Hong Kong would be to deter the Japanese, not actually fight them, Grasett argued that this would not matter.
 Grasett's memo was endorsed by the Foreign Secretary, Anthony Eden.
 In a memo to the Prime Minister Winston Churchill, on 12 September 1941, Eden called Japan an overrated power that would back down if confronted with sufficient British power and approved of sending two Canadian battalions to Hong Kong as the best way to "keep up the pressure".
 As Churchill had stated he would only make the request to the Canadian government if Eden gave his approval first, Eden's statement that he and the other Foreign Office experts all believed that Japan would be less likely to choose war if faced with a stronger Hong Kong garrison was decisive in winning his support.